BNP Paribas Logo

 In 2000, a financial conglomerate emerged, which now heads the “big four” French banks.
 At the same time, customers could see his first-word mark with a black inscription “BNP PARIBAS.”
 The letters were lower than they are now, which made them seem a little flattened.
 The simple, bold sans-serif type looked solid and was a great fit for a financial conglomerate.

 On the left, the artists depicted five green stars.
 They rose, skirting the word “BNP,” and turned into flying birds.
-Subsequently, this element became the main distinctive symbol of the group.
+Subsequently, this element became the group’s main distinctive symbol.

 2007 – 2009